LHNCBC/ucum-lhc/README.md

         the string was flagged as invalid or an error occurred;
-   * 'msg' is an array of messages, if the string is invalid or an error occurred, indicating the problem, or an explanation of a substitution such as the substitution of 'G' for 'Gauss', or a list of suggested units;
+   * 'msg' is an array of messages, if the string is invalid or an error occurred, indicating the problem, or an explanation of a substitution such as the substitution of 'G' for 'Gauss';
-   * 'suggestions' if suggestions were requested, this is an array of arrays, where each inner array contains a unit code, unit name, and unit guidance (where available) for each suggestion found (if no unit was found); and
    * 'unit' which is null if no unit is found, or a hash for a unit found:
      * 'code' is the unit's ucum code (G in the above example);
      * 'name' is the unit's name (Gauss in the above example); and
      * 'guidance' is the unit's guidance/description data.
+   * 'suggestions' if suggestions were requested and found, this is an array one or more hash objects.
+Each hash contains two elements:
+     * 'msg' which is a message indicating what unit expression the suggestions are for; and
+     * 'units' which is an array of data for each suggested unit found.
+          Each array will contain the unit code, the unit name and the unit guidance (if any).

 For example, to validate a unit string of m2/g4: